jhpyle/docassemble/_docs/objects.md

 method we discussed earlier.
 Running `recipient.appendObject(Individual)` creates a new object of the class [`Individual`] and adds it to the list.
-In the example above, the first such object is the fourth element in the list, which means that the intrinsic name of the new object is `recipient[3]`.
+In the example above, the first such object is the fourth item in the list, which means that the intrinsic name of the new object is `recipient[3]`.

 A `DAList` can be given a default object type, so that